bbc/testmine/README.md

 ### Runs

 Runs are the individual executions of your test suites.
 A run may comprise multiple test results for a particular world and target.
-A target represents the platform you are testing in.
+A target represents the platform you are testing against.
 So for our Android app, it might be a particular device or OS build.
 You can view individual run results in testmite by clicking on a run id.
 While it can be useful to look at specific run results, the aggregated world views give an overview of your testing for a particular world.

 ### Aggregate Results

 Testmite aggregates all the runs for a world into a single-page aggregated view of the results.
 Results are organised by target.
-It's important to note that the aggregated view takes the best results for a test result.
+It's important to note that the aggregated view takes the best results from across your test runs.
 So if you have two different runs, and a test passed in first run, but failed in the second run, the second result is discarded.
 This behaviour means that testmite filters out failed results where test behaviour is inconsistent.

 ### Comparison Results

 Testmite can present a side-by-side view of aggregate results for two worlds.
+Testmite compares the results to provide a comparason status.
+They have the following meanings:
+* PASS      Results passed consistently in line with the reference world
+* NEWPASS   Tests that previously failed are now passing
+* REGRESS   Tests that previously passed are now failing
+* FAIL      Tests that failed previously are still failing
+* ERROR     Tests failed to execute correctly
+* NOTRUN    The tests have not been run

+In addition, the comparison result will be faded if the results between the two worlds exactly match.

 ### Result Histories